The Challenge

 4. The Data Was Current

 We regularly update our content with the latest numbers.
-Nobody wants to cite outdated 2021 statistics in a 2024 article.
+Nobody wants to cite outdated statistics.

 5. We Were a Neutral Source

-We presented data objectively without pushing a product or agenda.
-This made us more trustworthy and cite-worthy.
+We presented data objectively without pushing a product or agenda, which made us more trustworthy and cite-worthy.

 This approach isn't a quick win.
 It requires significant investment, not necessarily in money, but definitely in time, expertise, and patience.
 Here's what made this difficult: